freeCodeCamp/guide/src/pages/vim/modes/index.md

 Normal mode can be accessed from other modes by pressing `Esc` or `<C-[>`.

+In normal mode, there are multiple ways to move around an open file.
+In addition to using the cursor keys to move around, you can use `h` (left), `j` (down), `k` (up), and `l` (right) to move as well.
+This particularly helps touch typists who don’t like leaving the home row when making changes.

+You can also make changes to single characters in normal mode.
+For example, to replace a single character, move your cursor over it and press `r`, and then the character you want to replace it with.
+Similarly, you can delete single characters by moving your cursor over it and pressing `x`.

+To perform an undo, press `u` in normal mode.
+This undoes changes up to the last time you were in normal mode.
+If you want to redo (*i.e.*, undo your undo) press `Ctrl+r` in normal mode.

 ### Insert Mode
 This is the second most used mode.
 You can enter it by using an insert command from normal mode.